sasilver75/obsidian/Auto Evol-Instruct.md

 	- $e^* = \underset{e}{argmax}Q(X_e)$ , where Q(X_e) is the performance of the resulting model tuned on X_e.
 - [[Auto Evol-Instruct]] develops evolving methods for instruction evaluation that surpass those crafted by human efforts, while minimizing failures and ensuring successful execution of instruction evolution.
 - Starts with a carefully-designed universal evolving method and a seed instruction dataset, then iteratively optimizes this initial evolving method to obtain the optimal evolving method over multiple steps of iteration.
-- In each step, we randomly sample a minibatch from X and utilize the ***evol LLM*** to evolve each instruction in the batch $l$ times.
+- In each step, we randomly sample a minibatch from X and utilize the ***evol LLM*** to evolve each instruction in the batch $l$ times (it seems like recursively, maybe?).
 	- Then we use the ***optimizer LLM*** to evaluate the evolutionary trajectory of all instructions in the current batch to identify existing issues and generate feedback (==Evol Trajectory Analysis==).
 - The optimizer LLM will then make corresponding optimizations to the evolving method $e_{t-1}$ to obtain $e_t$ (==Evolving Method Optimization==).
 	- To improve stability, they execute analysis optimization multiple times with sampling decoding in parallel to obtain $m$ optimized evolving methods, then we select the method with the lowest *evolution failure rate* as the final $e_t$.